-The e-commerce market in India was valued at INR 4,947.60 Bn in 2019 and is expected to reach INR 8,641.10 Bn by 2025, expanding at a compound annual growth rate (CAGR) of ~14.42% during the 2020–2025 period.
-Affordable smartphones, increased penetration of the internet, and effective payment channels such as mobile wallets, coupled with streamlined logistics infrastructure are the key factors propelling the growth of the e-commerce market.
-The Indian government leverages e-commerce digital platforms to transform and organize traditional offline markets.
+In 2020, the e-commerce market was valued at INR 4,448.39 Bn.
+It is anticipated to reach a value of INR 10,585.27 Bn by 2026, expanding at a CAGR of ~18.29% during the 2021 – 2026 period.
+Affordable smartphones, increased internet penetration of the, and effective payment channels such as mobile wallets, and streamlined logistics infrastructure propel market growth.
+The Indian government leverages e-commerce platforms to transform and organize traditional offline businesses.

 Market segment insights:

-In 2019, the online travel segment held the largest market share (~44.88%), followed by the retail, financial, other services, and matrimonial and classified segments.
+In 2020, the online retail segment held the largest market share (~44.25%), followed by online travel (25.10%).
 Improved air and rail connectivity between tier I and tier II cities has increased domestic travel bookings, primarily through online platforms.
-However, in the wake of the pandemic, countries across the world have been compelled to close their international borders; domestic and international flights were canceled to curb the spread of the virus.
-Online travel aggregators reported no business in the first quarter of FY 2021.
-After travel restrictions were eased and economic activities picked up pace, e-travel aggregators began focusing on domestic offering such as ‘staycations’ and ‘workcations’.
+However, in the wake of the pandemic, countries across the world were compelled to close their international borders.
+Domestic and international flights were canceled to curb the spread of the virus.
+Online travel aggregators reported zero business in the first quarter of FY 2021.
+After travel restrictions were eased and economic activities picked up pace, they focused on Focused on leisure tourism such as staycations and workations.
 This is expected to compensate for the losses in the travel business.

-By 2025, the online retail segment is expected to dominate the e-commerce market and reach a value of INR 3,083.22 Bn, expanding at a CAGR of ~7.50%.
-The segment is being driven by the increased penetration of Internet-enabled devices, ease of online shopping, innovative payment options, cashbacks, and discounts, as well as the rapidly evolving needs of customers.
+The online retail (e-tailing) segment was valued at INR 1,968.41 Bn in 2020 and is expected to reach INR 5,222.77 Bn by 2026.
+It is driven by the growth of internet-enabled devices, ease of shopping, innovative payment options, cashbacks, and discounts, as well as the rapidly evolving needs of customers.

 COVID-19 impact assessment:

-E-commerce companies are incorporating various technologies such as voice recognition, virtual and augmented reality (VR and AR), fintech, artificial intelligence (AI) and machine learning (ML) to attract customers and compete with other players.
-Companies such as Amazon, Flipkart, Goibibo, Ola, Zomato and Ixigo have incorporated voice assistants for assisting customers with their queries, thereby improving customers’ satisfaction.
-E-commerce companies have also incorporated fintech-based payment platforms such as PayPal, Apple Pay, Google Pay, and Amazon Pay to offer secure and efficient online payment methods to consumers.
+E-commerce companies have brought in various technologies such as voice recognition, virtual reality (VR), augmented reality (AR), fintech, artificial intelligence (AI), and machine learning (ML) to attract customers and compete with other players.
+Organizations such as Amazon, Flipkart, Goibibo, Ola, Zomato, and Ixigo have employed voice assistants for assisting customers with their queries, thereby improving customers’ satisfaction.
+They also use fintech-based payment platforms such as PayPal, Apple Pay, Google Pay, and Amazon Pay to offer secure and efficient online payment methods to consumers.

 • Infibeam Avenues Ltd.